The Reservoir Characterization Project

 As RCP's founder and leader for over 30 years, Tom Davis retired in May, 2016.
-Tom's vision and leadership in communicating the value of emerging geophysical technologies have formed RCP's renowned reputation in integrated, applied research and student education.
-With a focus on fractured reservoirs and multicomponent technology, Tom has gained a wide range of industry support for RCP projects to implement game-changing technologies and provide a hands-on learning experience for graduate students and opportunity for game-changing advances in geoscience.
+Tom's vision and leadership have shaped RCP's global reputation in integrated, applied research.
+With a focus on fractured reservoirs and time-lapse multicomponent technology, RCP has gained broad industry support for demonstrating the value of practical projects that offer a hands-on learning experience for graduate students and opportunity for game-changing advances in geoscience.

-Tom began his teaching career as a geophysics professor at the Colorado School of Mines in 1974, forming the RCP research consortium 10 years later.
+Tom began his teaching career as a geophysics professor at the Colorado School of Mines in 1974.
+He founded the RCP research consortium in 1984.
 Congratulations on a job well done, Tom!